Manya1701/Breach-dashboard/README.md

 - Table of the 10 largest breaches

 ## Possible extensions
-- Swap in a real Kaggle/HIBP-derived dataset (see note above)
+- Swap in a real Kaggle/HIBP-derived dataset
 - Add a filter/date-range picker (would need a small Flask/Streamlit app instead of static HTML)
 - Break out by country as well as sector